First State Resolution Opposing

 Testimony on First State Resolution to Encourage Parents

 to Refrain from the Use of Corporal Punishment

-Corporal punishment is the intentional infliction of physical pain for the purpose of punishment including slapping, spanking, and hitting with objects.
+Corporal punishment is the intentional infliction of physical pain for punishment, including slapping, spanking, and hitting with objects.
 Defenders of corporal punishment often believe that it is “mild.”
 This suggests a lack of empathy for children.
 By definition, CP causes pain.
 It is not “mild” to children.
-In addition, deliberately causing any unnecessary pain to another person breaches ethical principles and the Golden Rule.
-If it is not ethical to hit a person who is 18 years old or over, then it is not ethical to hit a person who is under 18.
+Also, causing any unnecessary pain to another person breaches ethical principles and the Golden Rule.
+Furthermore, if it is not ethical to hit a person who is 18 years old or over, then it is not ethical to hit a person who is under 18.

-Whether or not you were hit as a child and whether or not you have hit a child, what we know now is different than what we knew years ago.
+Whether you were hit as a child and whether you have hit a child, what we know now is different than what we knew years ago.
 We did the best we could at the time.
 With new information and awareness, we can change our opinions and behaviors.
-Let’s remember that there was a time when spousal abuse was quietly accepted.
+Let’s remember that there was a time when spousal abuse was accepted.
 Our cultural attitude about that has changed, as it has changed about many other things.

-The fact that the United Nations Convention on the Rights of the Child and 44 countries [54 in 2019] have adopted positions opposing CP [in all settings including the home] is clear evidence that it is an appropriate subject for public debate, and such positions are useful in raising public awareness about it.
-There is wide support for the goals of the resolution from the American Academy of Pediatrics, American Psychological Association, the Surgeon General, and children’s advocates.
+The fact that the United Nations Convention on the Rights of the Child and 44 countries [60 in 2020] have adopted positions opposing CP [in all settings including the home] is clear evidence that it is an appropriate subject for public debate, and such positions are useful in raising public awareness about it.
+Also, there is wide support for the goals of the resolution from the American Academy of Pediatrics, American Psychological Association, the Surgeon General, and children’s advocates.
 Please take their support seriously.

-In a cross-cultural study of preschool aggression, French children acted aggressively 1% of the time while US children did so 29% of the time due to our cultural practices.
+In a cross-cultural study of preschool aggression.
+French children acted aggressively 1% of the time while American children did so 29% of the time due to our cultural practices.
 Let’s change them.

 I urge you to help break the chain of pain.
 Let’s make a public statement in support of children, the family, and society.